Dylan-Bartoli/Sound-Pillards/README.md

-# ThreeJs-vue-0
+# Sound Pillards - Vue.js - Three.js
-This is a web app developed in Vue.js and Three.js following the course of Marius Ballot.
+This is a web app developed in Vue.js with Three.js following the course of Marius Ballot.

+See live preview on https://sound-pillards-dylan.netlify.app/